thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 To add a new state, you need to click the "+" button in the right upper of the window, it will open a small window for a creating of a new state.
 Give it a name, a State ID will form automatically according to the name, but you can change it.

-{% include images-gallery.html imageCollection="states" preview="false" %}
+{% include images-gallery.html imageCollection="states" %}

 Giving a corresponding action to a particular widget allows traveling between states.
 To add an action, you should click the "pencil" icon (Edit widget) at the upper right corner of the widget to enter the widget configuration field.